-Linear electric circuits; introduction to the elements, laws, and analysis methods in electrical engineering techniques for examining DC, steady state AC, and transient phenomena; laboratory work stresses concepts of electrical measurement and presentation of data to compare predicted and observed values.
+Linear electric circuits; introduction to the elements, laws, and analysis methods in electrical engineering techniques for examining DC, steady state AC, and transient phenomena.
+Laboratory work stresses concepts of electrical measurement and presentation of data to compare predicted and observed values.
+Lab assignments are self-paced.